itsnamgyu/block-transformer/README.md

 - We leverage inference-time benefits of both global and local modules, achieving **10-20x gains in throughput** compared to vanilla transformers with equivalent perplexity.

-## 🚀 Inference Demo
+# 🚀 Getting Started

-Install requirements and download our pretrained checkpoints (see section below).
+To try out pretrained Block Transformer models, install requirements and download our pretrained checkpoints (see sections below).

-Make sure to run the following command before running any code to support absolute imports.
+Note, make sure to run the following command before running any code to support absolute imports.

 ```
 python setup.py develop
 ```

-### Inference with Custom Prompt
+### Inference with Custom Prompts

 Use our demo notebook at `./notebooks/inference_demo.ipynb`.